Chart Color Schemes

 The educational profile of Chambers Flat exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 11.7%, significantly lower than Greater Brisbane's average of 30.5%.
 Bachelor degrees are the most common at 9.4%, followed by graduate diplomas (1.3%) and postgraduate qualifications (1.0%).
 Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them, including advanced diplomas (11.1%) and certificates (29.0%).
-Educational participation is high, with 25.9% of residents currently enrolled in formal education, including 8.6% in primary, 8.4% in secondary, and 3.6% in tertiary education.
+Educational participation is high at 25.9%, with 8.6% in primary education, 8.4% in secondary education, and 3.6% pursuing tertiary education.

 Educational participation is notably high, with 25.9% of residents currently enrolled in formal education.
 This includes 8.6% in primary education, 8.4% in secondary education, and 3.6% pursuing tertiary education.